NNairIITK/BASH_SCRIPTS/Installation_Scripts/README.md

 	`      USAGE:  bash Install_Openmpi.sh`
 	* Description: The script downloads and install the package openmpi.

+*  **cmake**

+		USAGE: bash Install_cmake.sh
+	  * Description: This script downloads and install the cmake-15.2 version of cmake.
+Modify the script, if other versions needed to install.

 * **Gromacs:**
 **[Serial | mpi | plumed-patched ]**